WebDesigner32/LinuxServerConfiguration/README.md

 Move the newly acquired Catalog directory to `/var/www/catalog/catalog`.

-Delete the extra empty directory.
+Delete the extra empty directory inside /var/www/catalog.

 Type in:

-`cd /var/www/catalog/`
+`cd /var/www/catalog/catalog`

+to access the root of the web server.

 Type in: